Lee Dong-wook: Career

 Lee made his acting debut in 1999 in an MBC single-episode drama after winning the grand prize in the V-NESS model contest of the same year.
 The PD of the drama saw Lee, and proceeded to cast him in the teen drama School 2.
 Lee started to gain recognition with his performance in School 3.

 Lee hit stardom with 2005 romantic comedy My Girl.
 The drama series became a hit during its run both domestically and across Asia, and made Lee a Korean Wave star.

 He has since starred in noir Bitter Sweet Life (2008), courtroom dramedy Partner (2009), melodrama Scent of a Woman (2011), baseball rom-com Wild Romance (2012), period thriller The Fugitive of Joseon (2013), and revenge drama Hotel King (2014), in which he reunited with My Girl co-star Lee Da-hae.

 He then starred in fantasy-action series Blade Man (2014) and romance drama Bubble Gum (2015).

 Lee and comedian Shin Dong-yup took over as MCs of talk show Strong Heart from April 2012 to January 2013.
 Lee also joined the reality show Roommate, which aired from 2014 to 2015.

 From 2016 to 2017, Lee starred alongside Gong Yoo in Kim Eun-sook's fantasy-romance drama Guardian: The Lonely and Great God playing a grim reaper.
 The drama was a hit, and along with its success, helped in the resurgence of Lee's acting career.

 In 2018, Lee starred in the medical drama Life as a doctor who works at the ER Department.

 In 2019, Lee starred in the romance comedy drama Touch Your Heart alongside Guardian co-star Yoo In-na, playing a workaholic lawyer.
 The same year, he was confirmed as the host for Produce X 101, the fourth season of survival audition program Produce 101.
 He then starred as the main antagonist in the thriller drama Hell Is Other People as a dentist in the morning but a psychopath in the evening.
 He also started hosting his own talk show, Wook Talk, to celebrate his 20th anniversary since debut.

 In 2020, Lee was cast in the fantasy drama Tale of the Nine Tailed as a nine-tailed fox who used to be a mountain god, and is now working as a civil servant.
 He also confirmed to appear in the romantic comedy film Single in Seoul alongside Im Soo-jung.

 In December 2020, he was listed as Asia-Pacific's Most Influential Celebrities on Social Media.

 In 2021, he appeared in A Year-End Medley, a romantic comedy film by Kwak Jae-yong and in an iQIYI original mystery drama Bad and Crazy, which aired on 17 December 2021.

 In 2022, Lee joined the Universe communication platform.

-In 2024, Lee starred on Disney+'s A Shop for Killers.
+In 2024, Lee starred in Disney+'s A Shop for Killers.